onesoft-sudo/sudobot/docs/GuildConfigSchema.md

 # SudoBot Configuration

 SudoBot's behavior is controlled through a comprehensive JSON schema.
 This README provides an overview of the Guild Configuration Schema, allowing you to tailor the bot's behavior to suit your server's needs.
-Refer to [GuildConfigSchema.ts](GuildConfigSchema.ts) for the complete schema.
+Refer to [GuildConfigSchema.ts](https://github.com/onesoft-sudo/sudobot/blob/main/src/types/GuildConfigSchema.ts) and [SystemConfigSchema.ts](https://github.com/onesoft-sudo/sudobot/blob/main/src/types/SystemConfigSchema.ts) for the complete schema.

 ## Guild Configuration Schema

 The Guild Configuration Schema encompasses various settings for SudoBot.
 Below are detailed explanations for key sections of the schema:

 ### Prefix and Debug Mode